IshKwayisi1232004/cs465-lab1/README.md

 - Your Name: Ishmael Kwayisi
 - GitHub Username: IshKwayisi1232004
 - Repository URL: https://github.com/IshKwayisi1232004/cs465-lab1.git
-- Date Submitted: YYYY-MM-DD
+- Date Submitted: 2025-09-29
-- Collaborators: Professor Charles Palmer
+- Collaborators: Chelsea helped me with formatting the sections
 - Comments: Any comments you have for the instructor about the assignment.

 ---